Descriptive Summary

 this service, he served churches in Flushing, New York; Chico, California; Reno, Nevada, and St. Petersburg, Florida.
 He accepted

-Freedom (IARF), an organization based in the United Kingdom which promotes freedom of religion and belief at a global level.
+Freedom (IARF), a UK organization that promotes freedom of religion and belief at a global level.

 Scope and Content of Collection